 Roberta (Bobbi) Longworth is the Executive Director of the Fairfax County Park Foundation (FCPF).
 She leads a team of dedicated professionals and collaborates with Board Directors to support the Park Authority by raising private funds, obtaining grants and creating partnerships.
-During her tenure at the Park Foundation, annual giving increased by more than 150%, which helps bridge the gap between public funding and Fairfax County’s needs for park land, facilities and outreach programs.
+During her tenure at FCPF, annual giving has increased by more than 250%, which helps bridge the gap between public funding and Fairfax County’s needs for park land, facilities and outreach programs.

 Before joining FCPF in 2010, Bobbi led the Fairfax Library Foundation where annual revenue grew fivefold over a decade.
 Donations helped to expand childhood literacy outreach, increase library collections, and create academic tutoring programs through Virginia’s largest library system.

 Her non-profit management career began as Director of Fundraising with the United Way of the National Capital Area.
 She previously held private sector positions in financial accounting and corporate tax compliance at a $6 billion Fortune 500 company.